zhantongz/stvCount/README.md

 in the last earlier round without tie.
 If the tie cannot be broken because all preceding rounds are tied, the tie is broken randomly.

+The default setting is the Model Canadian system and is verified against past election results in Model Canada (/r/cmhoc).

 Usage
 -------
 [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) are required.